The importance of maths in everyday life

 Mathematical puzzles and brainteasers combine reasoning with numbers, calculations and figures.

-To solve such puzzles, one needn’t have the brain of a mathematical genius, but it is important to take a logical approach and apply the maths skills one has learnt in school at maths revision GCSE, from simple multiplication and division, quadratic equations and calculus.
+To solve such puzzles, one needn't have the brain of a mathematical genius, but it is important to take a logical approach and apply the maths skills one has learnt during the curriculum of their maths revision GCSE, from simple multiplication and division, quadratic equations and calculus.

-So get ready to channel your inner mathematician, here are 5 challenging puzzles that may be encountered in maths classes:
+So get ready to channel your inner mathematician with these 5 challenging puzzles that may be encountered in maths classes.

 There are 100 prisoners, sentenced to death, in a prison.
 Out of the blue, the prison's director proposes a challenge